kesh-lang/kesh/examples.md

 answer ~≠ '42'  --> false (loose inequality)
 ```

-Collections are similar to Lua's tables, and may be used as both linear arrays and associative objects.
+Collections are similar to Lua's tables, able to represent both linear values (arrays) and key-value pairs (objects).
 Arrays are 0-indexed by default.

 ```lua
 people: [  -- an array of objects